an1604/Deceptify/README.md

 ## Docker and Containerization

 We are in the process of containerizing **Deceptify** to simplify deployment and enhance scalability.
-This approach will provide several key benefits:

 ### Current Status

 - The Docker setup for **Deceptify** is still under development.
 We are working on creating Dockerfiles and related configurations to ensure a smooth containerization process.